dapphub/dapptools/src/dapp/README.md

 ### Precedence

-Configuration options are read in the following order, with later reads overriding earlier ones
+There are multiple places to specify configuration options.
+If set in multiple places, they are read in this precedence:

-1. locally set environment variables
+1. command line flags
-2. global .dapprc
+2. local .dapprc
-3. local .dapprc
+3. global .dapprc
-4. command line flags
+4. locally set environment variables

 ### solc version

 You can specify a custom `solc` version to run within `dapp` with `dapp --use <arg>`.